oktadev/gatsby-netlify-okta-example/README.md

 ## Help

-Please post any questions as issues in this repository, or visit our [Okta Developer Forums](https://devforum.okta.com/).
+Please post any questions as [comments on the blog post](https://developer.okta.com/blog/2020/02/18/gatsby-react-netlify), as issues in this repository, or visit our [Okta Developer Forums](https://devforum.okta.com/).

 ## License